seldon1000/ELIMcollection/README.md

 :it: *The pdf is in ITALIAN language!* :it:

 ## Requirements
 You must install [OpenCV](https://docs.opencv.org/master/d9/df8/tutorial_root.html) in order to compile files.
-The algorithms have been tested on GNU/Linux only.
+The algorithms were tested on GNU/Linux only.

 ## Collection
 There is a *.pdf* file containing some most important arguments of digital image processing.